 Visit the Mews Restaurant, Spago, or Elbow Room for a different mood within steps of each other.

 Well, a must, in Barbados is the Bay Garden at Oistins Fish Fry.
 There you are exposed to a range of Bajan delicacies along with a wide assortment of fish and appetizers.

 Oistins on Friday and Saturday nights is a must for both locals and visitors.

-Women for the most part control the roadside stalls selling delicious fresh cooked fish with salad, rice and peas, and of course the Barbados delicacy of macaroni pie!
+Women, for the most part, control the roadside stalls selling delicious fresh cooked fish with salad, rice and peas, and of course the Barbados delicacy of macaroni pie!

 Some establishments offer free entry to females between nine and 11 p.m.
 Another option on Fridays is to head to the west coast in Holetown for dinner at one of the various bars and restaurants including The Mews Restaurant, Spago or Elbow Room.

-It’s back to St. Lawrence Gap for all the action tonight with the hot spots, some of them offering back in time night, playing all the great sounds of the 1970’s disco fever.
+It’s back to St. Lawrence Gap for all the action tonight with the hot spots, some of them offering back-in-time night, playing all the great sounds of the 1970’s disco fever.

-There are other locations that keep the Saturday night active inspiring.
+Locations that keep the Saturday night active inspiring.
 Lime Bar (in Holetown), Tiki Bar, Tapas, and Blakey’s Bar and Restaurant on the Boardwalk all add to the diversity of what goes on in Barbados nightly and especially on a Saturday night.